mackelab/lfi-experiments/README.md

   See run.py --help for info on parameters.

 Options:
-  --enqueue                   Enqueue the job rather than running it now.
-This
+  --enqueue TEXT              Enqueue the job to a given queue instead of
-                              requires a running worker process, which can be started with worker.py  [default: False] --debug                     If provided, will enter debugger on error.
+                              running it now.
+This requires a running worker process, which can be started with worker.py --debug                     If provided, will enter debugger on error.
                               [default: False]
   --device TEXT               Device to compute on.  [default: cpu]